holler4amarshall/demo-auto-test-android/README.md

 ![sample cucumber test output](https://codeontheroaddotinfo.files.wordpress.com/2016/08/screen-shot-2016-09-19-at-2-44-20-pm.png?w=1320)

 #### HTML Reports
 HTML Reports are configured in the cucumber.yml file.
-After executing the tests, the report can be found by accessing the project's 'demo-auto-test-android/report.html' file
+After executing the tests, the report can be found by accessing the project's 'demo-auto-test-android/report.html' file.
+As per configuration in the 'hooks.rb' file, if a scenario fails, the html report will contain a link to the screenshot for manual inspection.

 #### Example html report
 ![sample cucumber html report](https://codeontheroaddotinfo.files.wordpress.com/2016/08/screen-shot-2016-09-19-at-2-46-41-pm.png?w=1320)